 1. Basic Carrier Liability

-The least moving insurance option you can buy is the Basic Carrier Liability.
+The least type of moving insurance option you can get is the Basic Carrier Liability.
 This option is the least amount of liability that the moving company you hire must provide free of charge by law when shipping your household goods.

-This insurance option is recognized as the “Released Value” which is limited to $0.30 (intrastate) or $0.60 (interstate) per pound per article.
-You should ask the moving company you hire on what the minimum liability is for your type of move.
+This moving insurance option is also known as the “Released Value Protection” which is limited to $0.30 (intrastate) or $0.60 (interstate) per pound per article.
+You should ask the moving company you hire about what the minimum liability is for your type of move.

 With the basic carrier liability coverage, a 20-pound household good that can cost $1000 to replace such as a home theater set, would only guarantee $6 in replacement for relocation within state lines and $12 for moving across state lines.